solana-foundation/developer-content/content/courses/onchain-development/local-setup.md

 sh -c "$(curl -sSfL https://release.anza.xyz/stable/install)"
 ```

+Afterwards, run `solana -V` to see the Solana CLI version installed on your
-Afterwards, `solana -V` should show `solana-cli 1.18.x` (any number for `x` is
+system.
+This should show `solana-cli 1.18.x` (any number for `x` is fine) which
-fine) which is the version of the Solana CLI installed in your system indicating
+is the version of the Solana CLI installed in your system.
+If so, Solana CLI was
-that it was installed successfully.
+installed successfully.

 ### Download Anchor